CrestfallenLARP/cfldangerden/content/en/schedule/event_types.md

 **Description**: A one day adventure is designed for small groups of 5 to 20 players and 5 to 10 NPCs.
 The players will take part in 2 to 4 planned story adventures as well as 4 to 8 additional adventures of their choosing from available lineage/guild options.
 These adventures may include combat, puzzles, problem solving, role-playing, trading, and more.
 Non-Combat players are welcome as there are a number of skills, abilities, and stories that may/will not require combat.

 **New/Interested?**:  People who are interested in learning more about LARPing, new players, and new attendees to Crestfallen LARP are welcome to come and ask questions from 9 AM until 10:30 AM.
 We want everyone to feel comfortable prior to their first event.
 Any and all questions are welcome.
-We highly suggest using this time to have weapons/armor/costuming evaluated for points and safety
+We highly suggest using this time to have weapons/armor/costuming evaluated for points and safety.

 **Registration Deadline**: 2 Fridays prior to the event (8 Full Days)